The Fire Ride

 In the old telegrapher's room, a plaster likeness of 25-year-old Thomas Dunn sits awaiting Root's train from Duluth, on which members of Dunn's family were traveling.
 A tape records his last message: "I think I've stayed too long.''

 A ride on the Munger State Trail is lovely in every season.
-But people who have visited the two fire museums may see ghosts
+But people who have visited the two fire museums may see ghosts amid the scenery.

 Trip Tips: Moose Lake to Hinckley on the Munger Trail